iamsuchskillman/ismycomputeroff/README.md

 Easy and simple way to tell if your computer is off.

-All you have to do is run the sheel script
+How to use:

+git clone